zero-to-mastery/resources/Programming_Books.md

 - [Five Lines of Code: How and when to refactor](https://www.manning.com/books/five-lines-of-code) : A book that teaches when to refactor, specific refactoring patterns that apply to most common problems, and characteristics of code that should be deleted altogether.

+- [Effective Software Testing: A developer's guide](https://www.manning.com/books/effective-software-testing) : A hands-on guide to creating high quality tests, from your first line of code through pre-delivery checks.

 ## React

 - [The Road to learn React](https://leanpub.com/the-road-to-learn-react): a free ebook by Robin Wieruch where you build a Hacker News clone